 The app will save the max temperature values after a power cycle, but you can reset them with the Reset button on the main screen footer.

-The 4 LEDs at the top of the unit provide visual feedback dependent on what process is being performed:
+The 4 LEDs at the top of the unit provide you with visual feedback depending on what process the app is performing:

-- Overheat Temperature: If the Overheat Temperature is met, the LED's, which represent the RL, FL, RR and FR tyres, will illuminate Red and stay on until the temperature drops below the overheat temperature for 1 second.
+- Overheat Temperature: If the sensors register a value higher than the Overheat Temperature, the LEDs representing the RL, FL, RR, and FR tyres, will illuminate Red and stay on until the temperature drops below the overheat temperature for 1 second.

 - Screenshot: If the app successfully saved a screenshot, the LEDs illuminate yellow in sequence from left to right to illustrate the progress of writing the data to the SD card.

 The CAN Data Icon displays the status of the CAN connection between the tyre temperature sensors and the tyre temperature display.

 The SD Card Icon displays the status of the recording media.
 When you have inserted an SD card and it has free space, the icon will be green .
 If the app cannot detect an SD card or the media is full, the icon will be red .